Crossed The Tiber

 Won't Get Fooled Again

-Are you tired of hiring Protestant university faculty that later “Pope-Out” on you?
+Are you tired of hiring Protestant university faculty that later “Poped-Out” on you?
 Do you live in dread fear that the brilliant young mind you just gave tenure for your Medieval Studies Program is a "latent Papist?"
 Do the recent “high profile” defections from academic evangelicalism to Catholicism keep you up all night as you mentally review all of your recent faculty hirings?
 Are you starting to spend your free time in the HR department going over the files of those recent faculty hires trained at Catholic universities and high schools?
 Are you beginning to wonder if the initials Ph.D really mean Papist Homing Device?

 Don’t be the next college president left in ashes as one of his "golden boys" Crosses the Tiber.